tomasr/winterdom.com/_posts/2017-10-15-logic-apps-keyvault-connector-1.md

 ```

 Notice how I use the `DescriptionAttribute` to specify the longer operation description, and
-the `SummaryAttribute` to add the value for `x-ms-summary`.
+the `SummaryAttribute` to add the value for `summary`.
 Both are processed by custom
 `IOperationFilter` extensions for `Swashbuckle`.
 Here's the code for handling the summary:

 ```c#